jasons-archived/Raylib-ECS-Prototype/readme.md

 # Overview

 ## ECS
-The ECS api is archetype based, somewhat similar to Unity ECS api surface.
-But some differences:
+The ECS api is archetype based.

 - Entities are dumb cattle, and query api reflects this.
 Itteration over entities/components is done by array.
 - Components may be classes.